ikrabbe/XCodeControl/README.md

 # Example

+When you checked out the XCodeControl Project to your favourite MacOS with XCode you can compile the program simply with

+	xcodebuild -configuration Debug |grep -i 'error:\|warning'

+, while the grep just drops all the verbose output and just shows errors or warnings.

 If you add `test.m` to the project by

-	Build/Debug/XCodeControl -b test.m
+	Build/Debug/XCodeControl -o XCodeControl.xcodeproj/project.pbxproj -b test.m

 and

-	# be carefull you should save you original file first:
-	# cp XCodeControl.xcodeproj/project.pbxproj pbxproj.save
 	cp pbxproj.out XCodeControl.xcodeproj/project.pbxproj

 the file `XCodeControl/test.m` becomes part of the project.
-You can check this behaviour, for uncommenting the line
+You can check this behaviour, for uncommenting the line `XCodeControl/dict.m:13`

 	// #define TEST_FUNCTION 1

-in `XCodeControl/dict.m`.
+.
 The first output line should then be `success!`.

+To revert the modified pbxproj file just

+	git checkout HEAD -- XCodeControl.xcodeproj/project.pbxproj

+.
+The project.pbxproj in the repository actually isn't the original, but a replaced version from a read-write cycle of the XCodeControl target itself.
+You can see the original file in the git history

+	git show --name-only b30ee477118da2d322f7fd5b496956a49bc04a17:XCodeControl.xcodeproj/project.pbxproj

+# More Documents

+While the project evolves I will write some more documents about the structure of the code and how to use, modify and extend it.
+These documents live in the [`docs/`](docs/) folder.

 #### ... more to come soon ...
 Stay tuned.